A Multidisciplinary Program for Gender-Diverse Youth and Their Families

 We work with gender exploring, gender non-conforming, gender dysphoric, gender non-binary, transgender and gender-questioning young people, and we see children and adolescents of all ages.
 We also work with youth who have genetic and other conditions in which gender variation is common.

-- Unique programs for special needs.
-Children and teens who have both autism spectrum characteristics (or related conditions) and gender dysphoria have access to a support program designed specifically for them: the Gender and Autism Program led by John Strang, Psy.D.
+- Children and teens who have both autism spectrum characteristics (or related conditions) and gender dysphoria have access to a support program designed specifically for them: the Gender and Autism Program led by John Strang, Psy.D.
 Many providers refer patients to our program to access these services, which may not be offered elsewhere.

 Evaluation and Ongoing Supports